zmike/zmike.github.io/_posts/2021-07-07-gratitude.md

 ---
 ## The Unsung Heroes

-This is going to be less of a technical post and more of a *have you thought about* post from me personally.
+This is going to be less of a technical post and more of a *have you thought about* post from me personally (usual disclaimer: this post represents only my views).
 With that said, I think this is more important than the average post here, meaning that expectations should be set somewhere between *I need to stop everything else I'm doing until I finish reading* and *this is the most important event in my life*.

 Let's talk about open source.
 No, Open Source.
 The idea of it.